appgardenstudios/hyaline/www/content/documentation/explanation/extract.md

 ### Adding Metadata - Purpose

 By default Hyaline will attempt to extract a document or section's purpose when extracting markdown documentation.
+Note that document and section metadata must be in the yaml format to be extracted.

 <div class="side-by-side">